smileTTP/wireframing/README.md

-A project exploring wireframing using Figma, with a focus on improving UI/UX design.
+This project is to explore wireframing using Figma to deepen my knowledge in UI/UX design.